Kewpie Mayo Lovers Guide to Homemade Mayonnaise

 4. Place the oil in a pouring jug, put the stick blender on slow and trickle in the oil.
 You will need to continuously move the stick around so no oil is missed.

-5. Once all the oil is emulsified, stir in the remaining vinegar.
-Now rigorously stir in the hot water until you achieve the right consistency.
+5. Once all the oil is emulsified, stir in the remaining rice vinegar.
+Add in the hot water a little at a time and rigorously stir until you achieve the right consistency.

 japanese Mayo